Quzhou Zhejiang, China Travel Guide

 For Jianglang Mountain or other natural parks, tailor your gear for comfort and safety.

-If your accommodation has a pool or you plan to visit a water park, bring your swim attire.
+If the place you are staying has a pool or you plan to visit a water park, bring your swim attire.

-Bring personal hiking shoes and specialized gear for the outdoors for comfort.
+Bring personal hiking shoes and purpose-built kit for the open air for comfort.
 Bicycles may be available via bike-sharing apps.

 For long journeys, comfort items improve your experience.
 Security items protect your valuables against petty theft.